LucWill/lucwill.github.io/_posts/2025-03-28-job-satisfaction-analysis.md

 A correlation analysis supports this finding:
 **The correlations between job satisfaction and other variables are very weak.**
-Only self-assessed influence in the company shows a slight correlation.
+Only self-assessed influence in the company and certain knowledge-categories show a slight correlation.

 ![Correlations]({{ site.baseurl }}/images/2025-03-28-correlation_matrix.png)